 - What about DE (Diatomaceous Earth)?

 - How often I have to clean the coop when using deep litter method?

 What is Deep Litter Method?

 But there is one controversial issue we have to address.
-Implementing the deep litter method incorrectly inside your chicken coop may cause serious health problems to your flock.
+Implementing the deep litter method incorrectly inside your chicken coop may cause serious health problems for your flock.
 It can produce toxic ammonia gasses, bacteria, and parasites.
-Think carefully about whether deep litter method inside is something for you and your flock.
+Think carefully about whether the deep litter method is something for you and your flock.
 If not, there are many other ways to provide a healthy litter program for the chicken coop.

 Why use Deep Litter Method inside a Chicken Coop?

 It will save you time, money, and energy.
 Especially during winter, cleaning out the chicken droppings can be a real chore.
 Depending on what type of bedding you use, you’ll be cleaning out the coop up to twice a week.

 But it’s not all about frequency; it can be a dirty and cold job during winter.
 Droppings freeze to the coop floor and need to be scraped off; rain makes the bedding muddy and moist and makes this not the most pleasant task.
 When turning to a deep litter system, you only need to turn the soiled bedding and add a fresh layer from time to time.
 A thorough cleaning of the coop is recommended only twice a year.

 To answer the central question: No, the deep litter method will not make your chicken coop smell.
 When executed correctly, this waste management system has multiple advantages.